-The essential flavor of shave ice comes, in large part, from the type of syrup that is poured over the ice shavings.
-Shave ice stands in Hawaii offer an incredibly wide range of syrup flavors from the classic strawberry and rainbow (a combination of syrup colors resembling a rainbow) to those that are quintessentially Hawaiian, such as coconut, guava, lilikoi, lychee, mango and pineapple to name a few.
+The essential flavor of shave ice comes from someone pouring syrup over the ice shavings.
+Shave ice stands in Hawaii offer an incredibly wide range of syrup flavors.
+The classic strawberry and rainbow, a combination of syrup colors resembling a rainbow, are popular ones.
+But there are quintessentially Hawaiian flavors too.
+Examples include: coconut, guava, lilikoi, lychee, mango and pineapple to name a few.
 Many places also combine the flavors into a variety of delectable syrups.

 History of Shave Ice in Hawaii

 This snack traces its roots to Japan, dating back to the Heian Period during 790 to 1180 AD.
 People in Japan called this treat kakigori.
 Some believe Hawaii’s version of kakigori originated in the town of Yokohama during the 1860s.